Puppos

 Final Comment

-2. It needs some effort for shelters and organizations to accommodate this new process to provide available timeslots and confirm the appointments.
+2. Implementing this new process would require effort from shelters and organizations to provide available timeslots and confirm appointments.

 Let's get social